 Pet Odor Neutralizers

-Alternatively, you can also use some of the homemade remedies for getting rid of the offensive odor of your pet’s urine.
+Alternatively, you can also use some homemade remedies for getting rid of the offensive odor of your pet’s urine.
 Some of them are mentioned here.
-If you still aren’t happy with your Eco-friendly treatment of your pet’s accident, you can go ahead and use a store-bought pet odor neutralizing powder and apply it to the affected area.
+If you still aren’t happy with your Eco-friendly treatment of your pet’s accident, you can go ahead and use a store-bought pet odor-neutralizing powder and apply it to the affected area.

 Citrus fruits contain enzymes that help to break down odors.
 You can make a strong enzymatic cleaner that removes most of the pet odors, but you need to be patient.
 These solutions can take a few months to brew.

-To create such a solution, mix 7 tablespoons of brown sugar, 1-1/2 half cups of lemon and orange peel scraps and 4 cups of water.
-Put this mixture in a glass jar, shake it up and allow it to sit for three months.
+To create such a solution, mix 7 tablespoons of brown sugar, 1-1/2 half cups of lemon and orange peel scraps, and 4 cups of water.
+Put this mixture in a glass jar, shake it up, and allow it to sit for three months.
 You will get a powerful cleaner when it is completed.
-You can use the cleaner for getting rid of the pet odors.
+You can use the cleaner for getting rid of pet odors.

 In extreme cases, the urine may penetrate down into the rug’s padding, in which case it will become difficult to completely get rid of the smell.
 In those cases, it’s best to replace the padding itself.